Mauna Luan

 No analysis available

-Hot water is one of the clearest confirmed features for this building.
-MLS data shows HOTWAT in all 20 listings, and remarks explicitly list 'hot water' among HOA-covered items.
-This is a very strong, consistent signal across many listings.
+Hot water is one of the clearest confirmed inclusions for this building.
+The MLS data shows HOTWAT in nearly every listing, and several remarks directly list "hot water" among HOA inclusions, making this a very high-confidence building feature.

 No analysis available